PHOT 331 A (3 Credits)

 OBJECTIVES

-1. to acquire the technical skills required to control analog and digital image inputs.
+2. Acquire the technical skills required to control analog and digital image inputs.

-2. to develop the software skills to formally correct digital images.
+3. Learn the software skills to formally correct digital images.

-5. to develop critical visual analysis and problem-solving skills to diagnose and resolve technically challenging images.
+6. Develop critical visual analysis and problem-solving skills to diagnose and resolve technically challenging images.

 DELIVERY